BLENDER: Enabling Local Search with a Hybrid Differential Privacy Model: Overview

 \point{Informal Overview of \textsc{Blender}} Figure~\ref{fig:arch} presents an architectural diagram of \tool.

+The core of our approach is in utilizing the strengths of each of the models.
+Specifically, the \emph{head list discovery} portion of the task -- that is, finding the names of the most-frequent queries and URLs -- can be done much more effectively under the trusted curator model than under the local model.
+Thus, we assign most opt-in users to this task.
+With the domain significantly narrowed, the remaining users are then assigned to the \emph{frequency estimation} portion of the task, where the underlying frequencies of the queries and URLs are estimated.

 \tool serves as the trusted curator for the opt-in group of users, and begins by aggregating data from them.
-Using a portion of the data, it constructs a candidate \emph{head list} of records in a differentially private manner that approximates the most common search records in the population.
+Using a portion of the data, it constructs a candidate ``head list'' of records in a differentially private manner that approximates the most common search records in the population.
 It additionally includes a single ``wildcard'' record, $\langle \star,\star \rangle$, which represents all records in the population that weren't previously included in the candidate head list.
-It then uses the remainder of the opt-in data to estimate the probability of each record in the candidate head list in a differentially private manner, and (optionally) trims the candidate head list down to create the final head list.
-The result of this component of \tool is the privatized trimmed head list of search records and their corresponding probability and variance estimates, which can be shared with each user in the client group, and with the world.
+It then uses the remainder of the opt-in data to estimate the probability of each record in the candidate head list in a differentially private manner, then (optionally) trims the candidate head list down further creating the final head list.
+This result of this component of the algorithm is the privatized trimmed head list of search records and their corresponding probability and variance estimates, which can be shared with each user in the client group, as well as with the world.

-Each member of the client group receives the privatized head list obtained from the opt-in group.
-Each client then uses the head list to apply a differential privacy-preserving perturbation to their data, subsequently reporting their perturbed results to \tool. \tool then aggregates all the clients' reports and, using a statistical denoising procedure, estimates both the probability for each record in the head list as well as the variance of each of the estimated probabilities based on the clients' data.
+Each member of the client group receives the head list obtained from the opt-in group.
+Each client then individually uses the head list to apply a differential privacy-preserving perturbation to their data, subsequently reporting their perturbed results to \tool. \tool then aggregates all the clients' reports and, using a statistical denoising procedure, estimates both the probability for each record in the head list as well as the variance of each of the estimated probabilities based on the clients' data.

-For each record, \tool combines the record's probability estimates obtained from the two groups.
-It does so by taking a convex combination of the groups' probability estimates for each record, carefully weighted based on the record's variance estimate in each group.
-The combined result under this weighting scheme yields a better probability estimate than either group is able to achieve individually.
-Finally, \tool outputs the obtained records and their combined probability estimates, which can be used to drive local search, determine trends, etc.
+Finally, for each record, \tool combines the record's probability estimates obtained from the two groups.
+It does so by taking a convex combination of the groups' probability estimates using their respective variance estimates. \tool outputs the obtained records and their combined record estimates, which can then be used to drive local search, determine trends, and more.\\